 My story...the short version...

 As an Architectural Color Consultant, I've helped hundreds of homeowners select the perfect colors for their homes, both inside and out.
 I've won a national award for kitchen design and been featured on TV and in newspapers here in the Valley, as well as national publications.
-I won first or second place for Interior Design for three years in the Valley Advocate Readers' Poll and have been honored with the Houzz Best of 2014, 2015, 2016, and 2017 for Customer Service.
+I won first or second place for Interior Design for three years in the Valley Advocate Readers' Poll and have been honored with the Houzz Best of 2014 - 2018 for Customer Service.

 I work with commercial clients on everything from restaurants and office buildings to branding color for websites, print materials and logos.
 Well chosen color can support a business's message with split-second impact....even faster than text or images.
 I help businesses make the most of the power of color in every way they present themselves to the marketplace.